prathusingh/gallery/README.md

 # Gallery

 - <b> Gallery creates a personalized portfolio of photographers where they can showcase their work.</b>
+- <b> A photographer can have its own portal.
+In a portal, the photographer can showcase photos.
+- <b> Customer can leave review on the photographer.
+- <b> Customer can contact photgrapher by email.
+- <b> Notification will let photographer to know that someone has reviewed or contacted them.
 - <b> A photographer can also search other photographer's work too. </b>
-- <b> A customer can browse photographers and can interact with their work. </b>

 #### Tech Stack